silusffxi/server-setup/README.md

-# Private Server
+# Server

-We have a private server running for FINAL FANTASY XI.
+We have a server running for FINAL FANTASY XI.
 The server in use is [LandSandBoat](https://github.com/LandSandBoat/server)

 If you would like to use the server we have running, follow these instructions.